guisteink/guisteink/README.md

 Web developer since 2019, student of Computer Engineering since 2017 and passionate about new technologies since always

 * 📚 Computer Engineering student at UFES
-* 💼 Working as a backend developer
+* 💼 Working as a full-stack developer
 * 🔥 Currently studying Distributed Systems and Microservices Architecture